rcackerman/nycds-annual-survey/README.md

 `client_information.sql` uses `population.sql` and further refines it.
 Specifically, in `client_information.sql`, we:
 5. Remove clients who speak a language other than English (blank) or Spanish.
 6. Remove clients currently under 18.

+#### client_addresses.sql

+This file collects address information for each set of client aliases.

 #### population.py